kubeflow/kubeflow/components/k8s-model-server/istio-integration.md

 ```

 Before apply the configmap, we are going to make some change.

-By default, the sidecar injector is enabled and all pods in certain namespace will be injected.
+By default, the sidecar injector is "enabled" and all pods in certain namespace will be injected.
+We want the opposite that the sidecar is only injected when we explicitly add some annotation.
  - Change `install/kubernetes/istio-sidecar-injector-configmap-release.yaml` so that the policy
    (the first line of config) is "disabled".

+Istio by default denies all egress traffic.
+This is to allow egress traffic for GCP.
+If you are on other cloud, check [here](https://istio.io/docs/tasks/traffic-management/egress.html#calling-external-services-directly).
  - For arguments of the initContainer istio-init: after "-u 1337", add "-i 10.4.0.0/14,10.7.240.0/20".
-   This is to allow egress traffic (for GCP).
-If you are on other cloud, check [here](https://istio.io/docs/tasks/traffic-management/egress.html#calling-external-services-directly).

 Apply the configmap:
 ```